oscarg10/free-genai-bootcamp-2025/song-vocab/vocab-tech-specs.md

     uvicorn main:app --reload
 - Instructor (for structured json output)
 - SQLite3 (for database)
-- duckduckgo-search (to search for lyrics)
+- Google-search --SERPApi (to search for lyrics)

 ## API Endpoints